Geography of the Maldives

-See also Atolls of the Maldives for an in-depth description of the atolls.

 Maldives is an island country in the Indian Ocean, South Asia, south-southwest of India.
 It has a total land size of 298 km2 which makes it the smallest country in Asia.
-It consists of approximately 1,190 coral islands grouped in a double chain of 26 atolls, spread over roughly 90,000 square kilometers, making this one of the most geographically dispersed countries in the world.
+It consists of approximately 1,190 coral islands grouped in a double chain of 26 atolls, spread over roughly 90,000 square kilometres, making this one of the most geographically dispersed countries in the world.
 It has the 31st largest exclusive economic zone of 923322 km2.
 Composed of live coral reefs and sand bars, the atolls are situated atop a submarine ridge, 960 km long that rises abruptly from the depths of the Indian Ocean and runs from north to south.
 Only near the southern end of this natural coral barricade do two open passages permit safe ship navigation from one side of the Indian Ocean to the other through the territorial waters of Maldives.
-For administrative purposes the Maldives government organized these atolls into twenty-one administrative divisions.
+For administrative purposes the Maldives government organised these atolls into twenty-one administrative divisions.

 The largest island of Maldives is Gan, which belongs to Laamu Atoll or Hahdhummathi Maldives.
 In Addu Atoll the westernmost islands are connected by roads over the reef and the total length of the road is 14 km.